Ethiopia: Cinema

 The first cinema was introduced in 1898, three years after the first world film was projected.
 Cinematic artifacts ascribed by Italian minister Federico Ciccodicola which then offered to Emperor Menelik II.
 The early 20th century appearance with spectacle was around 1909 and embraced by documentary or biographical films.
 Au de Menilek was the first film directed by Charles Martel.
 The first 16mm black-and-white film dedicated to coronation of Emperor Zewditu, then coronation of Emperor Haile Selassie was filmed.
 The 1990s saw international booming of Ethiopian films.
 The most influential people in this era were Haile Gerima, Salem Mekuria, Yemane Demissie, and Teshome Gabriel.
 Films began modernized in the 2000s and implemented Amharic language.
 The most internationally grossed films are Selanchi, Difret, Lamb, Prince of Love and Lambadina.
 The modern era saw several reoccurring actors including Selam Tesfaye, Fryat Yemane, Hanan Tarik, Mahder Assefa, Amleset Muchie and Ruth Negga.

 One of the most prestigious film award is Gumma Film Awards held in Addis Ababa.
 The award, which was started in 2014, broadcast on live television in some stations.
 Festivals including Addis International Film Festival and the Ethiopian International Film Festival showcase amateur and professional filmmakers works; the latter being voted by judges.
 They were established in 2007 and 2005 respectively.

+Cuisine

+The best-known Ethiopian cuisine consists of various types of thick meat stews, known as wat in Ethiopian culture, and vegetable side dishes served on top of injera, a large sourdough flatbread made of teff flour.
+This is not eaten with utensils, but instead the injera is used to scoop up the entrées and side dishes.
+Almost universally in Ethiopia, it is common to eat from the same dish in the middle of the table with a group of people.
+It is also a common custom to feed others with one's own hands—a tradition referred to as "gursha".
+Traditional Ethiopian cuisine employs no pork, as it is forbidden in Ethiopian Orthodox Christian and Islamic faiths; Ethiopian Orthodox Christians also fast from meat on Wednesdays, Fridays, and leading up to Easter and Christmas.

+Chechebsa, Marqa, Chukko, Michirra and Dhanga are the most popular dishes from the Oromo.
+Kitfo, which originated among the Gurage, is one of the country's most popular delicacies.
+In addition, Doro Wot (ዶሮ ወጥ in Amharic) and Tsebehi Derho (ጽብሒ ድርሆ in Tigrinya), are other popular dishes, originating from northwestern Ethiopia.
+Tihlo (ጥሕሎ)—which is a type of dumpling—is prepared from roasted barley flour and originated in the Tigray Region.
+Tihlo is now very popular in Amhara and spreading further south.